-The operators must be made aware of any faults or errors of automated systems during the test via audio and visual warning indicators.
+The operators must be made aware of any malfunctions or errors of automated systems during the test via suitable technical warning devices.

 Automatic braking and steering systems must be designed in such a way that, in the event of malfunctions, manual braking and steering is still possible.